WondieAFO/printf/README.md

-# printf
-Joint task with Opeyemi Adepoju to create a printf task from scratch
+Joint task with Opeyemi Adepoju to create a printf function in C programming from scratch